Printer-friendly version

 1. the approval of a final extension, with a new deadline for recommencement of enrolments; or

-2. that the program/plan be discontinued.
-The Faculty’s response to CAPP’s recommendation will then be included in the submission provided to the Vice-Chancellor.
+The Faculty’s response to CAPP’s recommendation will then be included in the submission provided to the relevant decision-maker as set out in section 4.0 Roles and Responsibilites.

 1. Discontinuation of a suite of modules:

-2. If the Faculty proposes to offer students enrolled in the suite of shorter form credential modules to be discontinued the ability to transfer to another suite, the proposal must include a transition arrangement that specifies:
+2. If the Faculty proposes to offer students enrolled in the suite of shorter form credential modules to be discontinued the option to transfer to another suite, the proposal must include a transition arrangement that specifies:

 2. Discontinuation of a stand-alone module:

-1. A stand-alone module may not be discontinued until all enrolled students have completed the module, unless the advertised minimum enrolment quota is not met
+1. A stand-alone module may not be discontinued until all enrolled students have completed the module unless the advertised minimum enrolment quota is not met

 3. Suspension: